 Harriet Mae Kendall

-Harriet Mae Kendall was born in May 1887 in Napoleon, Gallatin County, Kentucky at the foot of the Cumberland Gap where her Kendall ancestors had farmed tobacco since the !7th century trek through the Gap.
-He father had taken a short break during the Civil War to live in Indiana.
-It is family lore that he swam the Ohio River to avoid fighting for the Confederacy.
-His photo, even late in his life, holding me as an infant supports the theory that he certainly had the physique for the swim.
+Harriet May Kendall was born in May 1887 in Napoleon, Gallatin County, Kentucky at the foot of the Cumberland Gap where her Kendall ancestors had farmed tobacco since the !7th century trek through the Gap.
+It is family lore that her grandfather swam the Ohio River to avoid fighting for the Confederacy.
+The photo of her father, even late in his life, holding me as an infant supports the theory that the family certainly has the physique for the swim.
 After her sister, to be my grandmother, had achieved her teaching degree the family then living in Vevay, Indiana took advantage of the Oklahoma land lottery and moved to Oklahoma hoping for a safer health environment.

 In about 1916 Harriet returned “east” and entered the Norton’s Infirmary in Louisville, Kentucky nursing program.
 Of course World War I was in full swing and by 1918 the U. S. was in it.
 Harriet’s nursing class graduation was pushed forward so they could sail with the US troops of the A.E.F. to Europe.
 Her entire class volunteered for the at that time the relatively small U. S. Army nursing corps (distinct from the Red Cross) and she received a Lieutenant’s commission.

 She served throughout her time in the Army as a surgical nurse in a base hospital near Verdun and in the Battle of the Argonne Forest, the final push to defeat the Germans, much closer to front lines in a field hospital.
 She endured through cannon bombardments and air attacks and all the exigencies that war can impose.
 She came away profoundly changed and a pacifist.
 Her first work on returning to the U.S. was in the mining hospitals of Lynch and Harlan County.
 Kentucky.